kangtianyu/GRRANN/README.md

 This is a Top-10 Bootstrap test progress, which will output the most common high-frequency genes.
 With GUI, you could click "Top-10 Bootstrap" -> "Default Setting" -> "Start" and watch the results.
 With console, you should type

     java -jar GRRANN.jar -b -ent data/kb/string.ents -rel data/kb/string.rels -train results.data/UC/GSE12251/GSE12251_data.txt

+## 5. Build Project

+Although our project are pre-builded, you can easily rebuild it if you do anything change in the source code.
+Under the project directory, you can use "ant GUI.xml" to rebuild GUI.jar, or use "ant GRRANN.xml" to rebuild GRRANN.jar.